Juan-Jones/blogsphere/content/blog/creative-side-hustles.md

 Selling physical products online can be one of the biggest moneymakers.
 You can resell products or sell your own products.
 There are many sites that will allow you to sell merchandise.
 A few sites are Letitgo, OfferUp, and eBay.
 If you are artistic, you can promote your arts and crafts.

-### 9. Sell Your Stuff
+### 9. Use Apps to Sell Your Stuff

 Do you have items sitting in your garage collecting dust?
 Or do you have unopened gifts that you’ve purchased?
 Or maybe you have valuable things that you don’t use anymore sitting around the house.
-If you answered yes to the questions above, you can sell your stuff for cash.
+If you answered yes to the questions above, you can [sell your stuff](/blog/best-apps-to-sell-stuff) for cash.

 ### 10. Take Surveys